Skip to content

 abstract pop art

-The Resurgence of Minimalism in Visual Art The Historical Context of Minimalism Minimalism in art began in the 1960s.
-It was a reaction to the complex Abstract Expressionism movement.
-Artists wante...
+The Resurgence of Minimalism in Visual Art The Historical Context of Minimalism Minimalism in art emerged in the 1960s as a response to Abstract Expressionism.
+Artists sought to strip away excess a...

 Read more